Bellator 282

-Bellator 282: Mousasi vs. Eblen was a mixed martial arts event produced by Bellator MMA that took place on June 24, 2022 at Mohegan Sun Arena in Uncasville, Connecticut, United States.
+Bellator 282: Mousasi vs. Eblen was a mixed martial arts event produced by Bellator MMA that took place on June 24, 2022, at Mohegan Sun Arena in Uncasville, Connecticut, United States.

 Background

-Gegard Mousasi defended his Middleweight title against Johnny Eblen for the event.
-The bout served as the main event.
+A Bellator Middleweight World Championship bout between current two-time champion (also former Strikeforce Light Heavyweight Champion) Gegard Mousasi and Johnny Eblen served as the main event.

 In addition to the middleweight main event, two quarterfinal bouts in the Bellator Bantamweight World Grand Prix were featured at the event.
 The first bout saw #4 ranked Magomed Magomedov facing Enrique Barzola.
 The second bout saw #6 ranked Leandro Higo opposite Danny Sabatello.